ampretia/fabric-application-examples/docs/Running-Commercial-Paper-Contract.md

 There are two steps to the application lifecycle.
 Firstly a local 'idwallet' needs to be created that contains the credentials for a specific user,  known to the Fabric infrastructure.
 The application itself can then issue transactions as that user.

-Issue this command to run a script to setup a local folder with the credential
+Issue this command to run a script to setup a local folder with the credential, the first command is just in case you've run this before to clean up.

 ```
+$ rm -rf _idwallet$
 $ node addToWallet.js
 ```